This post may contain affiliate links, view our disclosure policy.

 We did this ourselves and highly recommend it!

-Personally-owned horses, mules, ponies, llamas, and burros are allowed on park trails if you yourself would like to bring your own animals along.
+Personally-owned horses, mules, ponies, llamas, and burros are allowed on park trails if you would like to bring your own animals along.

 There are also two stables located within the park (Glacier Creek Stables and Moraine Park Stables) as well as many stables outside the park that offer guided horseback rides.